Etna Rosso DOC "Aitna", 80% Nerello Mascalese, 20% Nerello Cappuccio - Annual production: 10,000 bottles

 Etna Rosso DOC "Vigna Nica", 80% Nerello Mascalese, 20% Nerello Cappuccio - Annual production: 10,000 bottles

 Following his passion for fine wine in his home region of Sicily, Antonio Cianci purchased the vineyards in 2000.
 He named the farm Edomé, which in Sicilian dialect translates as “I did it myself”.
 The farm is run together with his daughter, Paola.
 Edomé is located on the north side of Mount Etna, more than 2,200 feet above sea level, in the newly celebrated wine producing sub-zone known as “Feudo di Mezzo”.
-The vines are bred in the alberello form, growing straight up like a tree, which is traditional on Etna.
+The vines are grown in the alberello form, straight up like a tree, which is traditional on Etna.

 Harvest: By hand